AbsolutePowerEvolution/ProductionSynchronizeTool/Readme.md

 $ bundle exec puma
 ```
 This will start the server and listen from github request.

+# Limitation #
+Because rugged can't resolve host with ssh if you have config an alias for a host.
+So please use http or https as remote url.

 # Configure #
 - `address`: Address for bind on.
 Default is enough.